• Skip to main content

 8. Add the sugar.

-9. Immediately after, add 1 more tablespoon of ghee.
+9. Immediately after, add 1 more tbsp of ghee.

 10. Keep stirring. until all the water is absorbed which is left behind by the sugar.
 This process will take about 5-6 minutes.